laugarza/Python_basics/Python guide.md

 	areas_copy = [5.0, 18.0, 20.0, 10.75, 9.50]

 #Functions
- `len()` get the length of the list; it also works on strings to count the number of character `complex()` returns a complex number,
+ `len()` get the length of the list; it also works on strings to count the number of character.

+  `complex()` returns a complex number from a real part and an optional imaginary part.

+*complex(real[, imag]) -> complex number

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzNTYwNzQ5NCwxMTM4MDA4OTk4LDgyNj
+eyJoaXN0b3J5IjpbMTgwNzcyOTYzNywxMTM4MDA4OTk4LDgyNj
 IxNzAwMSwtMTgxMDEwMDU1NSwtMTY0ODYyODkzN119
 -->